 - A title that succinctly describes the demonstration.

 - An ordered list of authors (including first and last names), with an indication of who is the corresponding author.

 - A 100-word abstract describing the hands-on demonstration in more detail.

 - An image that can be used in the conference digest.
 The image should have a square aspect ratio and contain at least 900 pixels by 900 pixels, in JPEG or PNG format, with a file size less than 2 MB.

 - Any special considerations that the conference organizers should be aware of.

 It is also highly recommended that authors submit a supplemental video.
 Videos will be used for promotional purposes at the conference, and all videos will be compiled in a single one that will be posted on the conference website to showcase current research in haptics.
-When submitting a video, please follow these guidelines: format (mpeg, 4m, mp4), length (max 30 seconds), resolution (at least 480p progressive scan), and file size (up to 80 MB).
+When submitting a video, please follow these guidelines: format (mpeg, 4m, mp4), length (up to 2 minutes), resolution (at least 480p progressive scan), and file size (up to 40 MB).

 Submissions will be reviewed by the Demos & Exhibits Co-Chairs to ensure all demos are of interest to conference attendees and free from commercial content.

 The submitted title, author list, abstract, image, and video will be included in the electronic proceedings distributed to conference attendees but not archived on IEEExplore.